The Leaves

-The Leaves were an American garage rock band formed in San Fernando Valley, California, United States, in 1964.
+The Leaves were an American garage rock band formed in the San Fernando Valley, California, in 1964.
 They are best known for their version of the song "Hey Joe", which was a hit in 1966.
 Theirs is the earliest release of this song, which became a rock standard.

 History

 The band was founded by bass player Jim Pons and guitarist Robert Lee Reiner, who were inspired by hearing The Beatles while students at Cal State Northridge (then known as San Fernando Valley State College) in Los Angeles.
-Originally called The Rockwells, they were fraternity brothers who formed a group and then taught themselves how to play.
+Originally called The Rockwells, they were in a fraternity together, formed a group, and taught themselves how to play.
 Besides Pons and Reiner, the original line-up included John Beck (vocals), Bill Rinehart (lead guitar), and Jimmy Kern (drums); in early 1965, Kern was replaced by drummer Tom Ray.

 They began by playing surf and dance music at parties.
-In 1965, The Byrds left their residency at Ciro's on Sunset Strip after making their first hit, and The Leaves (as they were by now known) were chosen to replace them.
-It was there they were discovered by popular singer and actor Pat Boone, who got them their first record contract, with Mira Records.
+In 1965, The Byrds left their residency at Ciro's on Sunset Strip after making their first hit, and The Leaves (as they were by then known) were chosen to replace them.
+They were discovered by popular singer and actor Pat Boone, who got them their first record contract, with Mira Records.

-Their first single, "Too Many People", was a local hit in Los Angeles.
-The Leaves released "Hey Joe" in November 1965, and dissatisfied with the sound, pulled it.
+Their first single, "Too Many People," was a local hit in Los Angeles.
+The Leaves released "Hey Joe" in November 1965 and, dissatisfied with the sound, pulled it.
 They released a second version in early 1966, which flopped.
 Original guitarist Bill Rinehart left, and The Leaves redid the song again with a fuzztone by new guitarist Bobby Arlin.
-This version of the song became a hit, and debuted on both Billboard and Cash Box on May 21, 1966.
+This version of the song became a hit and debuted on both Billboard and Cash Box on May 21, 1966.
 It peaked at No. 31 on Billboard and No. 29 on the Canadian RPM Magazine charts, while showing a humbler peak position of No. 43 on Cash Box.
 The song ran nine weeks on both national charts.

 Their debut album Hey Joe followed.
 It took a run on the Billboard charts for five weeks, beginning on July 30, 1966, peaking at No. 127.
 The album did not make it onto the Cash Box charts.

-The band appeared on TV shows – American Bandstand, Shivaree, Shebang – and briefly in a Hollywood film, The Cool Ones (1967).
+The band appeared on TV shows – American Bandstand, Shivaree, Shebang – and briefly in the film The Cool Ones (1967).
 One more album, All the Good That's Happening, was released before the band broke up in 1967 when Pons left to join the pop group The Turtles; in the early 1970s, Pons played bass with Frank Zappa.
-Arlin went on to form heavy psychedelic band The Hook and The Robert Savage Group.
+Arlin formed the heavy psychedelic band The Hook and The Robert Savage Group.
 The band reunited in 1970 before Pons became a member of Zappa's band.
 The reunited lineup included Jim Pons on rhythm guitar, John Beck on lead guitar, Buddy Sklar, lead singer from The Hook and The Spencer Davis Group, Al Nichols on bass from the Turtles, and Bob "Bullet" Bailey on drums.
-The band did some touring and performed at local Los Angeles based nightclubs before disbanding in 1971.
+The band did some touring, performed at local Los Angeles based nightclubs, then disbanded in 1971.